Senior Data Engineer - (Genetics) Maternity Cover - 12 months FTC

 Our Future Health is the UK’s largest ever health research programme, bringing people together to develop new ways to detect, prevent and treat diseases.
 We are a charity, supported by the UK Government, in partnership with charities and industry.
 We work closely with the NHS and with public authorities across all nations and regions of the UK.

-Our plan is to bring together 5 million volunteers from right across the UK who will be asked to contribute information to help build one of the most detailed pictures we have ever had of people\'s health.
+Our plan is to bring together 5 million volunteers from right across the UK who will be asked to contribute information to help build one of the most detailed pictures we have ever had of people’s health.
 Researchers will be able to use this information to make new discoveries about human health and diseases.
 So future generations can live in good health for longer.

-What You\'ll Be Doing
+What You'll Be Doing:

 • Support the build of production-level data pipelines from data providers to our primary data store and Trusted Research Environment.
 Work closely with the Lead Data Engineer on key designs and features.

-• Keep abreast of best practice in data engineering across industry, research and Government and facilitate the adoption of standards.
+• Keep abreast of best practice in data engineering across industry, research and Government and facilitating the adoption of standards.
 Work to promote the adoption of best practises across the squad (unit testing, CI/CD).

 • Work with our Science team and Product to understand the data requirements and work with them to deliver the data needed for their projects.

-• Experience in an agile development team.
+• Experience working in an agile development team.

-• Experience in validating and QC\'ing complex genomic datasets.
+• Experience in validating and QC'ing complex genomic datasets.

 • Experience with Spark, Databricks, data lakes.

-• Awareness of data standards such as GA4GH and FAIR principles.
+• Awareness of data standards such as GA4GH (https://www.ga4gh.org/) and FAIR (https://www.go-fair.org/fair-principles/)

 • Competitive salary starting from £74,000

-• Enhanced Parental Leave
+• Enhanced Parental Leave – Supporting you during life’s biggest moments.

 Join us - let’s prevent disease together.